 · I attended law school for a semester at Union University in Albany, which was very helpful in focusing my awareness on how much I did not want to be a lawyer.

-· I interviewed Michael Jordan when I was two months pregnant and came perilously close to barfing on his expensive leather shoes (but didn’t!).
+· I interviewed Michael Jordan when I was two months pregnant and came perilously close to vomiting on his expensive leather shoes (but didn’t!).

 · I can do thirty push-ups (real ones!)